vertexproject/synapse/docs/performance.rst

 Measuring the performance of a synapse cortex is a complex undertaking which depends not only on the test configurations, but the "shape" of the data being ingested and queried.
-These tests attempt to take an acurate measure of a set of "book end" data sets selected specifically to demonstrate best case and worst case ingest performance.
+These tests attempt to take an accurate measure of a set of "bookend" data sets selected specifically to demonstrate best case and worst case ingest performance.

 A Note on Comparisons